zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 ### Overview

 In this section of the lab, you'll correct the data errors identified in the previous section of the lab.
 In a future version of this lab, we’ll show you how to do this using drag-and-drop techniques via the Data Transforms Tool.

+#### Video Preview

+Watch a video demonstration of the Data Transforms tool of Autonomous Database:

+[] (youtube:Xg5VK_R4-IM)
+*Note: Interfaces in this video may look different from the interfaces you will see.*

-That’s something to look forward to.
+That’s something to look forward to, but is not currently covered in this lab.

 ### Using SQL